 Critical to enforcement of the law is the prohibition of retaliation against employees who raise concerns with internal compliance or managers.
-Unfortunately, the regulated community has argued for the past 25 years that internal disclosures are not a protected activity.
+Unfortunately, the regulated community has argued consistently that internal disclosures are not a protected activity.

 This argument has undermined internal compliance programs for the past 25 years.
-As early as 1984, corporations and their attorneys have consistently argued employees who report to internal compliance programs are not whistleblowers and are not under whistleblower protected laws.
+As early as 1984, corporations and their attorneys have consistently argued that employees who report to internal compliance programs are not whistleblowers and are not protected under whistleblower laws.
 One of the first such cases was Brown & Root v.
 Donovan, in which a quality assurance inspector was fired after making an internal complaint about a violation of law.
 See Exhibit 6, Brown & Root v.
 Donovan.